OODEval: Evaluating Large Language Models on Object-Oriented Design: CLUE: Class Likeness Unified Evaluation Metric

 \section{CLUE: Class Likeness Unified Evaluation Metric}

-This section introduces a novel evaluation metric to assess the correctness of class diagram designs.
-After presenting preliminary definitions, we introduce the CLUE metrics, followed by hyperparameter optimization to determine optimal weights.
-The metrics' efficacy and superiority are then demonstrated by comparing CLUE scores with human instructor ratings on the OODEval-Human dataset, achieving significantly higher correlation coefficients than existing baselines.
+This section introduces a novel evaluation metric for assessing the correctness of class diagram designs.
+First, we present the preliminary definitions required for the formulation of CLUE.
+We then describe the computation of the CLUE metric, followed by a hyperparameter optimization procedure to determine the optimal weights.
+To evaluate the effectiveness of CLUE, we adopt commonly used metric evaluation practices reported in prior work~\cite{10.1016/j.jss.2023.111741, zhou-etal-2023-codebertscore, xu2024human}, which assess the correlation between automatic metrics and human preferences; a higher correlation indicates a better metric.
+In this study, we compare CLUE scores with instructor ratings on the OODEval-Human dataset and observe significantly higher correlation coefficients than those achieved by other metrics.